s-sameer/docker-tutorial/notes.md

 - Helps track application

 What is a Docker Image?
-- A docker image is a lightweight, standalone, executable package that includes everything needed to run an application: code, libraries,runtime, and system tools.
+- A docker image is a lightweight, standalone, executable package that includes everything needed to run an application: code, libraries, runtime, and system tools.
+- Images are made up of several layers.
+Each line usually represents one layer.
+Docker caches every layer during the build process.
 - The image is the blueprint for creating containers

 What is Docker Container?